AckerlyXu/heima/articles/site-recovery/site-recovery-faq.md

 This isn't supported.

-### Can I exclude specific disks from replication?

-This is supported when you're [replicating VMware VMs and Hyper-V VMs](./site-recovery-exclude-disk.md) to Azure, using the Azure portal.

 ### Can I replicate virtual machines with dynamic disks?
 Dynamic disks are supported when replicating Hyper-V virtual machines.
 They are also supported when replicating VMware VMs and physical machines to Azure.
 The operating system disk must be a basic disk.